ogarcia/trellowarrior/README.md

 Note: You can set the `TRELLO_EXPIRATION` to `1hour`, `1day`, `30days`,
 `never`.
 We recomend use `30days` for tests and `never` for daily use.

-Run now the trello util into Virtualenv to get token and token secret.
+Now run the Trello util script in the Virtualenv to get the token and token secret.

 ```sh
 python trw/lib/python2.7/site-packages/trello/util.py